qualityshepherd/brine/assets/posts/southern_coast.md

  6 | **Treant** Bark bearing the scars of countless axes, this ancient guardian blocks the way.
 Those carrying axes or open flame face immediate hostility.
 Otherwise, it presents three acorns: to plant, to eat, to crush.
 The choices reveal the party's heart to the watching woods.
  7 | **Lost Path** The path ahead literally shifts; trees and undergrowth rearrange themselves before your eyes.
 The forest's message is clear: you are not welcome this way.
  8   | **Voodoo Dolls** one for each party member, carefully posed upon the forest floor.
 They're crude but the resemblance is unsettling.
 Someone has been watching the party long enough to capture their likenesses.
- 9   | **Mad Monk** A figure in impossibly pink robes stumbles forward out of nowhere.
+ 9   | **Mad Monk** (`Seer, Unending Thirst, Ravings of Truth`) A figure in impossibly pink robes stumbles forward out of nowhere.
 His eyes dart with a manic glint and he mumbles to himself incoherently.
 He will ask the PCs if they can spare any water.
-He's quite mad... and looking for a door.
+He's quite mad... and looking for a door—its key hangs from his neck.
 He might remember his name is **Jaral**.
  10  | **Ancient Shrine** Carved into an ancient white oak, the shrine holds silver rings; one for each party member, etched with their name.
 Taking them feels both invited and ominous.
  11+ | No encounter